rainbowdashlabs/sql-java/docs/02/update.md

 With this knowledge, let's try to update the `last_login` time of Lexy based on her id `10` to the current time.

-We gonna need a built in function again to retrieve the current time.
+We're going to need a built-in function again to retrieve the current time.

 - SqLite: `CAST(STRFTIME('%s', 'NOW') AS INTEGER)` we dont have timestamps.
 We use the current time as unix timestamp.
 - MariaDB/MySQL: `current_timestamp()` returns the current timestamp.
 You can also use just `current_timestamp` which is